 Performance Art & Dance

 Performance art and dance can take place on stage (for one hour or less in duration including set-up and breakdown), in a booth (must run for the duration of the 8-hour+ event), or as a pop-up (where there is more flexibility around duration).
 We ask for lots of details about the performance you envision and your technical needs so we can make sure that everything fits together cohesively.
 If you are flexible on certain details it is very helpful for us to know this, as sometimes fitting everything together requires some compromise or creative problem-solving.
 You can view information about the overall event space on our Application Tips page.

 We try to pay performers a minimum stipend of $50 per group member or $100 per solo act but in the case of flash mobs or very large groups, we may not be able to pay $50 per member.
 These details will be discussed upon selection.

 We are committed to maintaining a balance of new artists that have not participated in the festival before with artists that have participated in previous years.
 If and when previous inclusion becomes a factor in the selection process depends on the whole body of applications received in a given year.
 Artists whose applications are not selected in a particular year because of previous participation should not assume that this will be the case every year and are in fact encouraged to re-apply.
 Artists selected to participate in consecutive years are most often applying with an entirely new concept or body of work to showcase.

-The application deadline is May 28, 2017.
+The application is now closed.
 Selected artists will be notified in mid-June.

 View our application tips and contextual information about the event space, booth formats, and more here.